 Who is Robert Pimm?
 Well, I was conceived in Nigeria and spent the first three years of my life there.
 I’m the one on the left (my brother Stephen is holding the pram upright).

 I lived in Exeter, in the south-west of England, from ages 3-6 and in Roma, Lesotho from ages 6-12.
 The pic below shows me in Roma playing Monopoly and doing something with a spoon.

 My recent post Ten reasons to like Lesotho, including numerous pictures, was my most popular so far this year (links in bold italics are to other posts on this site).

 In 1969-70 I went to Waterford Kamhlaba School in Swaziland for 18 months.
 I am grinning in this picture (standing next to my big brother) because I am wearing one of my first ever pairs of long trousers.
 I still have this tie; the yellow dot on a blue background is a phoenix rising.

-Later I grew up in Manchester, studied in Cambridge (England), and started work.
+Later I studied at Manchester Grammar School and Cambridge (England), and started work.
 Ignore the following picture, which bears no resemblance to me today but does feature a 1960s VW Beetle convertible in West Virginia in 1982.
 We were heading for Portland, Oregon but I only made it as far as Chicago.
 You can read more about my travels, notably in the U.S. and Russia, in my Biography pages.